Eratosthenes/denoue/README.md

 There are five data types defined in this library: JLog, JGroup, JDict, JArray, JPair.

 ### JLog
-JLog is a `denoue` instance.
+JLog is a denoue instance.
 It is instantiated with the `New()` method:
 ```
 jlog := New()
 ```

-Alternatively, if `denoue` is being imported by another package, we can instantiate it this way:
+Alternatively, if denoue is being imported by another package, we can instantiate it this way:

 ```
 jlog := denoue.New()
 ```

-Once the `denoue` is created, it can log to `os.Stdout` right away by default.
+Once the `denoue` logger is created, it can log to `os.Stdout` right away by default.
 To log to another output stream, the `SetOutput` method can optionally be called.
 For example:
 ```
 jlog.SetOutput(os.Stderr)
 ```